 - Provide milk to consumers at fair prices

-When Operation Flood was implemented Dr. Verghese Kurien- the chairman of the National Dairy Development Board.
-With his sheer management skills, Dr. Kurien pushed forward the cooperatives to empower the revolution.
+When Operation Flood was implemented Dr Verghese Kurien- the chairman of the National Dairy Development Board.
+With his sheer management skills, Dr Kurien pushed forward the cooperatives to empower the revolution.
 Thus, he is considered the architect of India’s ‘White Revolution’.

-Several big corporations participated and empowered the revolution that transformed this Operation Flood in India into White Revolution.
+Several big corporations participated and empowered the revolution that transformed this Operation Flood in India into the White Revolution.
 AMUL – Anand Milk Union Limited a Gujarat based cooperation was the engine that drove the success of Operation Flood Programme.

 Significance Of Operation Flood